sugarlabs/help-activity/source/pippy_lessonplan.rst

 **EXERCISES**:

-1. Find a square root of 6250000 using the Python interpreter
+1. Find a square root of 6250000 using the Python interpreter.

-2. HOTS: Find the circumference of a circle with radius as 25 units using Python’s built-in math module **π**
+2. HOTS: Find the circumference of a circle with radius as 25 units using Python’s built-in math module **π**.

 .. _section-4: